kes/blog/content/posts/project-euler-num-308.md

 I also defined a few convenience macros that made setting the exponents and changing state much easier.

-So, in the following code I simply whatever state the register says I'm in.
+So, in the following code I simply go to whatever state the register says I'm in.

 {{< highlight lisp >}}
 (defun fractran (reg)